LIST-LUXEMBOURG/gapIt/README.md

 # gapIt

-Copyright 2014 - 2016 Luxembourg Institute of Science and Technology (LIST - [http://www.list.lu/](http://www.list.lu/)).
+Copyright 2014 - 2016 Luxembourg Institute of Science and Technology (LIST - <a href="http://www.list.lu/" target="_blank">http://www.list.lu/</a>).
 Any use of this software constitutes full acceptance of all terms of the software's license.

 ## Synopsis